-In this guide, we will look at what is an allergic reaction, common allergies people suffer, the symptoms of allergic reaction and areas where you may be eligible to file an allergic reaction lawsuit due to the negligent actions of a party.
+This guide covers what an allergic reaction is, common allergies people suffer, the symptoms of allergic reaction and areas where you may be eligible to file an allergic reaction lawsuit due to the negligent actions of a party.
 We have also provided you with a personal injury claims calculator to give you a realistic estimate of how much compensation you could claim.

 Our specialist personal injury solicitors have up to 30 years of experience undertaking different personal injury claims for different clients.
 We remain dedicated to support and fight for you and ensure that you get the best possible allergic claims compensation payout you deserve.